House prices: Find out what your suburb's Auckland Council CV could have been

 Beachside residents in Omaha would have - depending on your point of view - been the biggest winners or losers had Auckland Council calculated new capital values for every city home this year as planned.

+In late June we reported data crunched by OneRoof and partner Valocity had shown New Zealand property values had fallen just 1 per cent since the start of the Covid-19 crisis, as measured by a new index, despite a plunge in values during the four-week nationwide shutdown.

+The situation is better than many pundits had expected, though it comes on the back of strong price growth in the months before the lockdown began.

-New data showed Omaha home values had jumped $281,000 in the three years since the council last calculated Auckland CVs on July 1, 2017.
+And now fresh data looks at how Auckland council CVs might have fared.
+It shows Omaha home values had jumped $281,000 in the three years since the council last calculated Auckland CVs on July 1, 2017.

 That could have been good news for Omaha residents planning to sell and bad news for those staying put, according to a mock CV estimate of Auckland suburb values by analysts CoreLogic for the Herald of Sunday.